mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/index.md

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/mongoDBStructure.png)

 Move your mongodb-osx-ssl-xxxx directory to `/usr/local`, resulting in `/usr/local/mongodb-osx-ssl-xxxx`.
-Create a  `/data/db` to hold your MongoDB data.
+Create a  `/data/db` directory to hold your MongoDB data.
 This is the default location for MongoDB data.
 Additional installation instructions can be found [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/){:target="_blank"}.

 ---